North Yorkshire: Climate

 North Yorkshire has a temperate oceanic climate, like most of the UK.
-However, there are large climate variations within the county.
-The upper Pennines border on a Subarctic climate, whereas the Vale of Mowbray has an almost Semi-arid climate.
-Overall, with the county being situated in the east, it receives below-average rainfall for the UK, but the upper Dales of the Pennines are one of the wettest parts of England, where in contrast the driest parts of the Vale of Mowbray are some of the driest areas in the UK.
+There are large climate variations within the county.
+The upper Pennines border on a Subarctic climate.
+Overall, with the county being situated in the east, it receives below-average rainfall for the UK.
+Inside North Yorkshire, the upper Dales of the Pennines are one of the wettest parts of England, where in contrast the driest parts of the Vale of Mowbray are some of the driest areas in the UK.

-Summer temperatures are above average, at 22 °C, but highs can regularly reach up to 28 °C, with over 30 °C reached in heat waves.
-Winter temperatures are below average, with average lows of 1 °C. Snow and Fog can be expected depending on location, with the North York Moors and Pennines having snow lying for an average of between 45 and 75 days per year.
-Sunshine is most plentiful on the coast, receiving an average of 1650 hours a year, and reduces further west in the county, with the Pennines only receiving 1250 hours a year.
+Summer temperatures are above average, at 22 °C. Highs can regularly reach up to 28 °C, with over 30 °C reached in heat waves.
+Winter temperatures are below average, with average lows of 1 °C. Snow and Fog can be expected depending on location.
+The North York Moors and Pennines have snow lying for an average of between 45 and 75 days per year.
+Sunshine is most plentiful on the coast, receiving an average of 1,650 hours a year.
+It reduces further west in the county, with the Pennines receiving 1,250 hours a year.